heston/firebase-live-data/README.md

 `blinker` events will be dispatched whenever data is set, either locally, like the example above, or via server push events.

+## Compatibility

+Firebase Live Data is tested against Python 3.6.
+It may work with other versions of Python 3, but these have not been tested.
+It is not compatible with Python 2.

 ## Developing

 1. Install the development requirements (preferably into a virtualenv):